sr-lab/gspider/README.md

 ```

 ### Probabilistic Attack Frames
 Probabilistic attack frames are a new datatype, used by GSPIDER, to model guessing attack evolution in a type-safe way.
+They make use of restricted character-set strings to ensure that both the password distribution and guessing attack relate to passwords containing the same specific subset of characters.
+It wouldn't make sense, for example, to attempt to input the password `hunter2` on an ATM, which only supports numeric passwords.
+This is one of the problems that dependently-typed PAFs address (see below).

 ```idris
 ||| Represents a probabilistic attack frame.